DogmaDragon/Stash-Docs/docs/Beginner-Guides/Guide-To-Scraping.md

 ### How to connect your account to Stash

 1. Once you got your account created with the invite key from [#stashdb-invites](https://discord.com/channels/559159668438728723/935614155107471442){:target="_blank"} go to stashdb.org and click on your username at the top, next to `Logged in as`.
-2. Copy your unique API key.
+2. Copy your unique `API key`.
 3. Go to the `Settings` page in Stash (http://localhost:9999/settings by default), click `Metadata Providers` on the left side and find "Stash-box Endpoints" at the top.
-4. Click `Add`, paste in your API key, enter stashdb.org for Name, enter https://stashdb.org/graphql as the endpoint, and click `"Confirm`.
+4. Click `Add`, paste in your API key, enter stashdb.org for Name, enter https://stashdb.org/graphql as the endpoint, and click `Confirm`.

 ---